 Thanks to APIs, web applications of a variety of sectors and niches are now becoming able to build web apps that meet their specific UI requirements and user experience attributes.
 But the biggest impact of API integration is found in eCommerce stores of various product categories.
 Shopify being one of the leading eCommerce CMS platforms allows easy API integration to make a whole array of value additions with features and functionalities.

-Here through the length of this post, we are going to explain the key roles API integration plays for eCommerce stores and how can a Shopify eCommerce development company should address this.
+Here through the length of this post, we are going to explain the key roles API integration plays for eCommerce stores and how can a Shopify Development Company India should address this.
 Apart from evaluating the business impact of APIs, we would also like to have a look at different types of Shopify integration.

 What is API Economy and The Role in eCommerce?